ScienceComputing/Python_Programming/Data_Structure_Algorithm/Recursion.md

   - Reduce the complexity of recursive algorithms
   - Used for any problem that can be divided into smaller subproblems that overlap
   - The solutions of the subproblems are saved, avoiding recalculating them if needed later.
 This can be done with the memoization technique

+- Fibonacci example
 ```
-# Fibonacci example: Fibonacci sequence is a sequence in which each number is the sum of the two preceding ones; e.g., 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144
+# Fibonacci sequence is a sequence in which each number is the sum of the two preceding ones; e.g., 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144
 def fibonacci(n):
   # Define the base case
   if n <= 1: